 Service operation name: Nimsas_SessionEventControl_Notify

-Description: This service operation enables IMS AS to notify consumers of session events related to a specific served IMS subscriber requesting use of IMS data channel media.
+Description: This service operation enables AS to notify consumers of session events related to a specific served IMS subscriber requesting use of IMS data channel media.

 Inputs, Required: Session ID, Event ID,

 Session ID is the identity of the IMS session for which the event relates to.